Skip to main content Skip to secondary navigation

 Welcome to SNF!

 The Stanford Nanofabrication Facility serves academic, industrial, and governmental researchers across the U.S. and around the globe.
 More than a lab, it's a vibrant research community.
-We are one of the four labs that are part of nano@stanford, under the NSF National Nanotechnology Coordinated Infrastructure program.
+Part of nano@stanford, under the NSF National Nanotechnology Coordinated Infrastructure, SNF includes a 10,000 sq ft cleanroom for device fabrication, satellite labs supporting Metal Organic Chemical Vapor Deposition, new Experimental Fabrication methods and the Ideation & Prototyping Laboratory.
+We welcome researchers from all disciplines wishing to explore micro- /nano- fabrication and systems.